kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 *ISMLS Point ‘C’* means a point through which the downward extended straight portion of the glide path (at the commissioned angle) passes at a height of 100 feet above the horizontal plane containing the runway threshold.

-*Interim standard microwave landing system* (ISMLS) means a ground station which transmits azimuth and elevation angle information which, when decoded and processed by the airborne unit, provides signal performance capable of supporting approach minima for V/STOL and CTOL operations and operates with the signal format and tolerances specified in §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.259   Performance requirements: General.|§171.259]], 171.261, 171.263, 171.265, and 171.267.
+*Interim standard microwave landing system* (ISMLS) means a ground station which transmits azimuth and elevation angle information which, when decoded and processed by the airborne unit, provides signal performance capable of supporting approach minima for V/STOL and CTOL operations and operates with the signal format and tolerances specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.259   Performance requirements: General.|§§171.259]], 171.261, 171.263, 171.265, and 171.267.

 *Integrity* means that quality which relates to the trust which can be placed in the correctness of the information supplied by the facility.